grafana/k8s-monitoring-helm/charts/k8s-monitoring/README.md

 ## Metrics Tuning and Allow Lists

-Each metric source has the ability to adjust the amount of metrics being scraped and their labels.
-This can be useful to limit the sheer number of metrics.
+Most metric sources have the ability to adjust the amount of metrics being scraped and their labels.
+This can be useful to limit the number of metrics.
 Many of the metric sources have an allow list, which is a set of metric names that will be kept, while any metrics not on the list will be dropped.
 The allow lists are tuned to return a useful, but minimal set of metrics for Kubernetes Monitoring.